 - adopts the radiation protection principles when undertaking ionising radiation activities.

-The program is undertaken as self- certification process by radiation laboratory staff and/or the DRSO.
+The program is undertaken as a self-certification process by radiation laboratory staff and/or the DRSO.
 The University Radiation Safety Advisor audits a sample number of laboratories annually.

-Records of certification are maintained centrally by University Services, Health & Safety.
+Records of certification are maintained centrally by Health & Safety, University Services.
 Certification is repeated biennially.